 I ended the day with a good serving of halo-halo and Uved Balls (a local delicacy) at Beehan Restaurant which is just a bike away from the homestay.

-If in case you are wondering about how much I spent, because you are a damn thrifty blog lol… the breakdown’s below.
+Just in case you are wondering about how much I spent… the breakdown’s below.
 I had a long layover in Manila so I’m just going to include the stuff I spent on to/from/in both Cebu and Manila airports.

 Budget Breakdown Cebu, Manila and Batanes Day 1: